 Though not as raucous as its Balearic neighbour Ibiza, Mallorca is still famed for its nightlife, most of which is centred around its holiday resort towns.
 Of these, Magaluf is the most vibrant, closely followed by el Arenal and Palma.

 From raging bars to quieter pubs and tavernas, Magaluf has got it all.
-The resort's infamous Punta Ballena strip is literally over-run by partygoers in the summer time, wending their merry way from one seething watering-hole to another.
+The resort's infamous Punta Ballena strip is literally overrun by partygoers in the summer time, wending their merry way from one seething watering hole to another.
 The ever-popular BCM Planet Dance can accommodate up to 5,000 people and regularly features big-name DJs behind the decks.
-Other popular clubs include Boomerang's, Poco Loco, Venue, Banana Joe's, Pacha, Car Wash and School Disco; while those planning a bachelor or bachelorette party in Mallorca should head to Dorado Night City on the edge of Magaluf, where most of the entertainment has an erotic edge to it.
+There are many other popular clubs and dance and live music venues as well; while those planning a bachelor or bachelorette party in Mallorca should head to Dorado Night City on the edge of Magaluf, where much of the entertainment has an erotic edge to it.

 Become our Mallorca Travel Expert

 We are looking for contributors for our Mallorca travel guide.
 If you are a local, a regular traveller to Mallorca or a travel professional with time to contribute and answer occasional forum questions, please contact us.